Requirements for Enlistment in Reserves

 Written by David Ogden, Sgt.
 USMC '11-'16.

 David was a Sergeant with the United States Marine Corps from 2011-2016.
 He is a combat veteran.
-He has worked at Marine Parents as a writer since he left the Marine Corps.
-He is currently in college and writes for the organization full-time.
+He worked at Marine Parents as a writer several years after leaving the Marine Corps.
+He is currently on the Board of Directors and continues as an advisor.
 Click here to read more about the author.